Thursday, October 22, 2020

 Some other camera angles involve shooting the subject from different levels such as: Hip Level, Knee Level, Ground level, Shoulder level.
 These different angles are used to outline a subjects superiority/inferiority, build relationships between character and audience, show action (like walking) and emphasise small details.

+The Dutch angle or Dutch tilt is when the camera is slanted to one side.
+Having the horizontal lines tilted this way creates a sense of disorientation, increases the tension or an unstable mental state.
+It is a great way to amplify whatever emotion you are trying to bring to the scene.
 Overhead/Bird's eye view shots are shot from above a subject.
 They are usually shot rom 90 degrees above as anything lower could be considered a high angle shot.
 They don't have to be really high as long as they show show the subject from above.
 They are great for providing perspective on a scene.
 This perspective is usually seen as 'neutral'.

 An Aerial shot whether it be shot from a drone, helicopter or plane is captured from very high up.
 This angle establishes a large expanse of scenery.
 These shots are more accessible due to the influx of drones however new rules and legislation combat this.